dochavez/DinasourLab/README.md

 ## Controls

-- Drag the specimen to rotate it and use the wheel to zoom in or out.
+- Click anywhere on the 3D model to rotate it..

 - Switch between **Textured Model** and **Skeleton Structure**.

 - In the textured model, enable **Overlay Skeleton Structure** to see both at the same time.

+- When you're in puzzle mode, you should rotate the reference model to check if the piece is in place; sometimes the perspective can deceive you and make you believe it's already been put in.

+-

 ## The following information is for statistical purposes, generated and obtained directly by Codex.